google/trillian-examples/README.md

    showing how to apply transparency bring discoverability to device firmware updates, but the principles are also more generally applicable to all kinds of binaries/updates.
+* [serverless](serverless): A suite of command-line tools for managing transparency logs whose state is entirely composed of on-disk file, along with examples of how to use GitHub/GitHub Actions to host & publicly serve the log.
 * [sumdbaudit](sumdbaudit): Demonstration of an auditor for the [GoLang SumDB](https://go.googlesource.com/proposal/+/master/design/25530-sumdb.md) module proxy, which clones a log and verifies the data in it.